Vietnam.vn - Nền tảng quảng bá Việt Nam

 Eczema flare-up when eating eggs and shrimp

-Even on the red patches on the baby's cheeks appeared cracks, oozing yellow fluid - a sign of skin infection.
-The baby's mother said that the baby had been like this several times before.
-The family took the baby to a hospital, where he was diagnosed with dermatitis, and applying medicine helped, but every 1-2 months the baby would relapse once a month.
+Even on the red patches on the baby’s cheeks appeared cracks, oozing yellow fluid – a sign of skin infection.
+The baby’s mother said that the baby had had this problem several times before.
+The family took the baby to a hospital, where he was diagnosed with dermatitis, and applying medicine helped him get better, but every 1-2 months the condition recurred once a month.

-Atopic dermatitis condition of the child before treatment.
+Child's atopic dermatitis condition before treatment.
 (Photo: Tam Anh General Hospital).

-After examination, Dr. Quach Thi Bich Van, a dermatologist and skin specialist, diagnosed the child with atopic dermatitis (infected with other bacteria or viruses).
+After examination, Dr. Quach Thi Bich Van, a dermatologist and cosmetic dermatologist, diagnosed the child with atopic dermatitis (infected with other bacteria and viruses).
 The patient was treated with oral antibiotics and topical medications, combined with applying moisturizer all over the body.

 Genetic atopic dermatitis can cause serious complications